pgschk/alpine-toolkit/README.md

 # Alpine Toolkit

 An alpine container with some debugging tools installed.
+For every release there is a normal container that includes only the essentials, as well as an extended container, which includes more tools at the cost of size.

 ## Included tools